amypetrie/weather_bug_frontend/README.md

 In order to see your application running on production:

-1. Open `./lib/requests/qsAPI.js` and replace `YOUR URL HERE` with the base URL of your Quantified Self API running in production (e.g. the root of your Heroku app).

-2. From the command line, run `npm run build`.
+1. From the command line, run `npm run build`.

-3. Commit and push your application to GitHub.
+2. Commit and push your application to GitHub.

-4. Visit your repository on Github
+3. Visit your repository on Github

-5. Go to Settings
+4. Go to Settings

-6. Under the Github Pages section of Options, select 'master' as your source and click `Save`
+5. Under the Github Pages section of Options, select 'master' as your source and click `Save`

 Be sure to `npm run build` and commit before each push to master.
 A few seconds after you push up, you should be able to see your application at <https://your-github-username.github.io/quantified-self-fe>.